ESP32 Web Server in Arduino IDE: Control LEDs

 client and server

-Web Serve and Client Communication
+Web Server and Client Communication

-This is a basic idea of server and client-based communication over the internet.
-Now the question is how can we establish communication between client and Web server?
+This is a basic idea of server and client-based communication over the Internet.
+Now the question is how can we establish communication between the client and the Web server?
 HTTP which is also known as hypertext transfer control is a protocol that is used to transfer data between the web client and Web server.
 The web server in this tutorial will be ESP32 and the web client will be any web browser or Android application.
 Whenever a web client needs to access any web files, it starts an HTTP GET request to the web server.

-How Does a Web Server respond to a Client Request?
+How Does a Web Server Respond to a Client Request?

-Station mode or STA
+Station Mode or STA

 In this mode, ESP32 board connects to your WiFi network through a router.
 So the medium of communication between the web client and ESP32 is the router.
 It gets the IP address from the Wifi router.
 With this IP address, web clients can access the Web server through an existing local network.